-From cycling to running and soccer to swimming, aerobic exercise requires endurance so athletes can keep on truckin’ without losing steam.
+From cycling, to running, to soccer, to swimming, aerobic exercise requires endurance so athletes can keep on truckin’ without losing steam.
 But it may not be as easy as running longer, swimming farther, or cycling a century.
-Learn about the traditional ways to strengthen stamina, along with sneaky ways to keep going stronger, longer.
+Here, we lay out some traditional ways to boost stamina along with sneakier ways to keep going stronger, longer.

-To help bump up that endurance a notch, try these tips.
+Try these tips to help bump up endurance a notch.
 With some smart training and nutrition guidance, that Ironman may totally be within reach!

 - Rest up.
 To go long and hard, athletes need fresh muscles, says Greatist Expert John Mandrola: “Go hard on hard days; go easy on easy days; and never string hard days together without adequate rest.”
 Feeling fresh can help anyone go the distance.